-Observed that the main water shut-off is located in the garage.
+Observed that the main water shut-off is located in the front yard at the meter.
 If you need to do any plumbing work in the house, or if one of your pipes breaks, you'll need to know where to shut-off the water so repairs can be made.